Be prepared for your exam

 It is important to be aware of a number of practical matters, such as the relevant date and time, and the rules that apply to an online examination.
 Here we explain how online proctoring works, how you can prepare for an exam with online proctoring, what the rules of conduct are and who to contact if you have questions.

-The UvA uses online proctoring – the invigilation of online examinations – for online examinations.
+The UvA uses online proctoring – the invigilation of online examinations – for online examinations for which there is no alternative.
 In this way, examinations for large groups will be able to take place remotely, allowing study delays to be avoided.
 The software we use is called Proctorio.
 Proctorio monitors you while you take an online exam at home by sharing your screen and using your microphone and webcam.
 Proctorio cannot access your data; only authorised UvA reviewers can access these data to assess whether an exam has been taken according to the rules (see Student rights and obligations in the manual).

 Proctorio will flag suspicious activity such as: